GodAnri/ac-notes/chapters/data-understanding.md

     - Domain-specific mathematical relationship between variables may be important for the task.

 ### Feature extraction:
 Extracting features from raw data on which analysis can be performed.
-It is very application-specific and a very crucial step.
+It is very application-specific and a very crucial step (e.g. image data: very high-dimensional data that can be represented by pixels, color histograms, etc.).

 ### Data cleaning:
 Data may be hard to read or require extra parsing efforts.